dkhutch/TRIP_river_runoff/README.md

 This creates an output of:
 `river_mio.nc`

-In this file, the key outputs are:
+In this script, the key outputs are:
 - **route** : specifies field1906, the direction variable (integer from 1-9)
 - **trip_steps** : specifies field1905, the number of steps down the river.